janjiralakirankumar/DevOpsEssentials/README.md

 2. You need to generate a **Personal Access Token** (PAT) in GitHub.
 3. Basic familiarity with **Git Commands.**

-Once the GitHub Account and Empty repository is ready, let's operate in the local Anchor Server.
+Once the `GitHub Account` and `Empty repository` is ready, let's operate in the Anchor Server.

 ---------------------------------------------------------------------
 ### Task-1: Initializing the local git repository and committing changes

-On the `CICD anchor EC2,` do the below:
+On the `Anchor Server,` do the below:
 ```
-cd ~/
+cd ~
 ```
-Check the GIT version.
+Check the GIT version (Git comes pre-installed on certain Linux machines by default).
 ```
 git --version
 ```
-(Optional) If it does not exist, then you can install it with the below command.
-Else no need to execute the below line:
+**(Optional)** If it does not exist, then you can install it using the below command.
+(Else no need to execute the below line):
 ```
 sudo apt install git -y
 ```